 Click Here to See Statewide Cash Rent Estimates

 You’ll arrive at a page that looks like this:

 As you scroll to the right, you’ll see the estimates per acre for cropland and pasture.
 They’re listed in alphabetical order by state.
 After you’ve scrolled through the 2020 estimates, you’ll see the estimates for 2019 and before.
 If you scroll all the way to the bottom you can see the information they collected in 1994.

 You can also click here to see the data visually, with a graph showing nationwide changes over the last twenty years, a map, and state rankings that quickly tell you where pasture rent is the most and least expensive.

 Click Here to See By-County Cash Rent Estimates

 You’ll get a similar table, but this time the information is split out by state and county.

 The cash rent estimates you find here are just that: estimates.
 You can use them as a starting point for what you might pay to lease pasture.
 But there are lots of elements that factor into the value of a pasture from the physical (fencing, water, forage and location) to the financial (Return on Investment, profit sharing and more).

-To help you with that, here’s the latest On Pasture ebook.
+To help you with that, here’s an On Pasture ebook.
 This ebook gives you tools for valuing pasture, along with links to helpful resources.
-Like all the On Pasture Bonus Content it’s free to all paid subscribers.
-You can find it, along with other Bonus Content for subscribers, here.
+You can find it here.